top of page

 Guinea baboons (Source: New England Primate Conservancy)

 Guinea baboons, as their name suggests, are native to West Africa.
-They are found in forested and grassland habitats, but their numbers are declining due to habitat loss and being persecuted by humans as pests.
-That their numbers are in decline in West Africa and they are being killed in Europe points to some of the disconnect found within conservation strategies.
-As Daniel Ramp noted when he was on the show, who is included as a protected species in the red list is also shaped by politics and geography.
-It is common for animals who are endangered in one part of the world, to be killed in another.
+They inhabit forested and grassland habitats, but their numbers are declining due to habitat loss and persecution by humans as pests.
+The decline of their numbers in West Africa, coupled with their killing in Europe, points to a disconnect in conservation strategies.
+As Daniel Ramp noted when he was on the show, the inclusion of a species as protected in the red list is shaped by politics and geography.
+It is common for animals endangered in one part of the world to be killed in another.

-Guinea baboons can live for anywhere between 35-45 years of age and form troops of between 40-100 individuals.
-They engage in sexual activities year-round and show polygynous and polygynandrous behavior.
-Females, in particular, enjoy socializing with one another and they care for their young for at least eight months after birth.
+Guinea baboons can live for 35-45 years and form troops of 40-100 individuals.
+They engage in sexual activities year-round and exhibit polygynous and polygynandrous behavior.
+Females, in particular, enjoy socializing with one another and care for their young for at least eight months after birth.
 They are highly social and engage in a range of complex communication strategies:

 “They live in intricate, male-dominated, multi-faceted social groups.
-Their relationships are complex, but also very accepting and often promote positive social engagement.
+Their relationships are complex but also very accepting and often promote positive social engagement.
 Their multi-level, fission-fusion social structure—in which groups join together or break apart based on the groups’ needs and activities—includes stable bonds between males and females as well as a high degree of male‐male cooperation and tolerance.
-Within this social structure, male Guinea baboons showed far less rivalry between and among other males, regardless of relatedness, as well as less aggression towards females than some other baboon species” (New England Primate Conservancy)
+Within this social structure, male Guinea baboons show far less rivalry between and among other males, regardless of relatedness, as well as less aggression towards females than some other baboon species” (New England Primate Conservancy).

-These details give us some insight into Guines baboons as a species but not so much about the specific individuals who were killed.
-We only know that they were not pregnant and they were not currently being used in experiments.
-The complexity of who they were and the implications of their loss for those who remain in the enclosure are opaque.
+These details provide insight into Guinea baboons as a species, but not about the specific individuals who were killed.
+We only know that they were not pregnant and were not currently being used in experiments.
+The complexity of who they were and the implications of their loss for those who remain in the enclosure remain opaque.

-To come back to Swart and the work of many animal historians and ethologists, what is lost when you kill animals is not only a matter of numbers.
-You have lost a series of connections, relations, and cultures.
-This should perhaps prompt us to question what we want from zoos as spaces and whether they work to sustain the kind of multispecies relations we need to create a more just world.
+Returning to Swart and the work of many animal historians and ethologists, what is lost when you kill animals is not merely a matter of numbers.
+You lose a series of connections, relations, and cultures.
+This should prompt us to question what we want from zoos as spaces.
+Do they work to sustain the kind of multispecies relations we need to create a more just world?

 Comments